MattKurnyta/appiphony-permissionsets/README.md

 ## Assigning a Single Permission Set to Multiple Users

+In cases where the standard user permission set is the only permission set needed for multiple standard users to access a lightning componenet.

 1. In your Salesforce org, navigate to `Setup` by clicking the __cog__ in the upper right of the page, then click on  __Setup__.

 <p align="center"><img src="https://s3.us-east-2.amazonaws.com/appiphony-parts-catalog/How+to+set+up+Financial+Services+Cloud/setupnav.png?raw=true"></p>